Age of consent in Europe: Romania

-The Romanian Criminal Code currently sets the age of consent to 16, according to legal changes in 2020.
+The age of consent in Romania is currently set at 16, according to legal changes to the Criminal Code in 2020.

 According to Article 220 of the Penal Code: "Sexual intercourse, oral or anal intercourse, as well as any other acts of vaginal or anal penetration committed with a minor aged between 14 and 16 shall be punished by imprisonment from one to 5 years."
 (Raportul sexual, actul sexual oral sau anal, precum și orice alte acte de penetrare vaginală sau anală comise cu un minor cu vârsta între 14 și 16 ani se pedepsesc cu închisoarea de la unu la 5 ani.)
 If aggravated circumstances exist, the punishment increases to up to 10 years.
 If the age difference between partners is not more than three years, the acts are not punished (paragraph 6, art 220).

 However, sexual acts that do not include penetration may be performed from age 14.
 The law sets several other restrictions in regard to children under 14: it is illegal for an adult to perform sexual acts in view of such a child; to show pornographic materials to such a child or to induce the child to view sex shows; or to solicit such a child to meet for sexual acts (such as on-line solicitation). (articles 221 and 222 of the Penal Code).

 In addition, it is illegal for an adult to engage in sexual acts with an adolescent under 18, if the adult abuses the authority or influence they have over the minor in order to gain the sexual access.

 The relevant articles of the Criminal Code are Art.
 220, Art.
 221 and Art.
 222. All these laws are gender neutral and apply regardless of the sexual orientation of those involved.